Indian March of Paul: Secret plans

-The Indian March was designed to look very much like Napoleon's expedition to Egypt, with engineers, painters and scientists taking part.
+The Indian March was designed to mimic the failed French invasion of Egypt and Syria, with engineers, painters and scientists taking part.
 Also meticulously devised was the public relations side of the Indian expedition.
 For example, the instructions for trade with the local peoples included the recommendation to sell the cloths "of the colorings most liked by the Asians".
 The expeditionary force was to have in stock a reserve of fireworks for festive illuminations.

 Outcome

 In January 1801, the Don Cossack ataman Vasily Petrovich Orlov received orders for his cavalry force to march toward India.
-The route of advance schedule was to reach the steppe fort of Orenburg in a month, and from there to move via Bukhara and Khiva to the Indus River.
+The schedule was for him to reach the steppe fort of Orenburg in a month, and from there to move via Bukhara and Khiva to the Indus River.
 Soon after receiving these orders, the 20,000-strong Cossack force started for the Kazakh steppes.

 In his book about the Great Game, Peter Hopkirk narrates that Paul had not been able to obtain a detailed map of India until the Cossacks' departure from Orenburg.
 He quotes the Tsar as instructing Orlov: "My maps only go as far as Khiva and the River Oxus.
-Beyond these points it is your affair to gain information about the possessions of the English, and the condition of the native population subject to their rule".
+Beyond these points it is your affair to gain information about the possessions of the English, and the condition of the native population subject to their rule."

-When Orlov's modest Cossack contingent advanced as far south as the Aral Sea, they received intelligence of the Emperor's assassination.
+When Orlov's modest Cossack contingent had advanced as far south as the Aral Sea, they received news of the emperor's assassination.
 The Indian March was brought to a halt, and before long the Cossacks were commanded to retreat.
-It is tempting to speculate that the Pahlen plot was triggered by the Indian adventure, given that the high-placed Russian officials did not approve of it and their conspiracy was financed by British diplomacy.
-There is no evidence to confirm this conjecture.
+It is conjectured, without evidence, that the Pahlen plot to assassinate the emperor was triggered by the Indian adventure, given that the high-placed Russian officials did not approve of it, and their conspiracy was supported by British diplomats in Russia.